TirzahWood/large-data-website/personas.md

 **Dislikes**

-- Feeling exscluded
+- Feeling excluded
 - park that don't allow dogs+

 ### What would help?

-- A website that would easely help with learning new things
+- A website that would easily help with learning new things
 - Be able to use her smart phone to read the info when out on walks 